feynon/carlosbecker.com/content/post/2018-05-28-oauth2-prometheus.md

   to the host (`oauth2_proxy` listens on `127.0.0.1` by default);
 - `redirect-url` must be the same as the one informed while creating the GitHub app;
+- `client-id`, `client-secret` and `provider` are the GitHub oauth2 settings;
+- `github-org` is the required org an user needs to be member of to be allowed in;
+- `email-domain` could be an additional email domain filter - for me the org filter is enough;
+- `set-xauthrequest` is set to true se we can pass through the user and email headers - grafana uses this header to auto-create an user and log it in;
 - `cookie-secure` is set ot false due the lack of https.
 I'll manage to add [let's encrypt][letsencrypt] anoother and will create a new post.